freenas/freenas-docs/userguide/snippets/xseries.rst

-If the Out-of-Band management IP address has been configured to be assigned by DHCP, the IP address assigned by the DHCP server can be determined by checking the local DHCP server logs for the MAC addresses on the back panel of each X10 node, #11 on :numref:`Figure %s <x10_back>`.
+If the Out-of-Band management IP address has been configured to be assigned by DHCP, the IP address assigned by the DHCP server can be determined by checking the local DHCP server logs for the MAC addresses on the back panel of each X series node, #11 on :numref:`Figure %s <x_back>`.

-The local DHCP server can also be configured to provide a fixed IP address for the X10 Out-of-Band management by using the MAC address.
+The local DHCP server can also be configured to provide a fixed IP address for the X series Out-of-Band management by using the MAC address.

-.. _X10_Serial_Cable:
+.. _x_Serial_Cable:

 Serial Cable
 ^^^^^^^^^^^^